ulawil/cheatsheets/spring/jpa/hibernate/fetch_modes.md

 @Fetch(FetchMode.SUBSELECT)
 private List<CardImage> cardImages;
 ```
-- executes 2 queries - 1 SELECT for parents + 1 SELECT with subquery for associations by parent ids (parents required to be loaded into the context, otherwise will break)
+- executes 2 queries - 1 SELECT for parents + 1 SELECT with subquery for associations by parent ids
 - works with both FetchType.LAZY and FetchType.EAGER - overrides default mode

-- ⚠️ only works for collections - causes error when used with `@OneToOne` or `@ManyToOne`
+⚠️ only works for collections - causes error when used with `@OneToOne` or `@ManyToOne`

-- ⚠️ breaks pagination - only a page of entities gets loaded into the context, but the 2nd query tries fetching all other entities' associations by ids which triggers selects
+⚠️ breaks pagination - only a page of entities gets loaded into the context, but the 2nd query tries fetching all other entities' associations by ids which triggers selects

 ---